mrciolino/wiki-backup/timeline.md

 ### The Necrotic Wars & The Fall of Empires

 - **90–66 BC:** **[Spoops](/characters/spoops)** washes ashore on Mardun, becomes Grandmaster the Knights of Sedonia and is assassinated and dumped into the sea.
+    - [Ralindu](/characters/ralindu) and the other Lich lords wage war on the living world.
 - **4 BC:** Spoops washes ashore near **[Witchlight Jungle](/locations/witchlight-jungle)**.

 > The events of **[Campaign 1](/Seasons)** take place over the next 4 years.